rivue/Gamified-Study-Tool/README.md

         - ⭐️ add page after you finish a game session, but make it have confetti / small animation or something
         - ⭐️ make sure the background of the site is the color you want if you scroll to far (like in main page if you scroll too far down) (right now its white which is not good)
-        - ⭐️ make unit / chapter description text more clear (e.g. Exam 1, Exam 2, etc... and e.g. Mitosis, Cell Replication, etc... sections names must be relevant to the things they describe)
-            - ⭐️ add tips for making a new stepping stone (i.e. make sure it aligns with what you put, etc... )
+        - ⭐️ make sure the unit name box extends to sections to top of the arc as well

     OTHER PAGES:
         - terms and policies page